-The Native Antigen Company is now offering recombinant S1 and S2 glycoproteins for the 2019 Novel Coronavirus (SARS-CoV-2, Covid-19) in response to urgent demand.
+The Native Antigen Company is now offering recombinant S1 and S2 glycoproteins for SARS-CoV-2 (Covid-19) in response to urgent demand.
 These reagents are suitable for use in basic research and the development of diagnostics and vaccines.

 The Coronavirus Spike Proteins